How to Access Databases from Squish Test Scripts

 How to Compare Application Data with Database Data

 Sometimes it is convenient to compare application data with data in a database.
 Some scripting languages include modules for database access in their standard libraries.
-Unfortunately this isn't the case for JavaScript, so Squish provides the SQL Object which can be used to interact with databases from JavaScript test scripts.
+This isn't the case for JavaScript, so Squish provides the SQL Object which can be used to interact with databases from JavaScript test scripts.

 In this subsection we will look at how to read data from a table widget and for each row, verify that each cell has the same data as the corresponding SQL database's row's field.
 In the examples we will use Java AWT/Swing's JTable as the data-holding widget, but of course, we could use exactly the same approach using a Java SWT Table or a Qt QTableWidget, or any other supported toolkit's table.